Lillian Thomas Fox: Death and legacy

-Fox suffered a stroke in August 1917 and died of a heart attack at a friend's home in Indianapolis.
+Fox had a stroke in August 1917 and died of a heart attack at a friend's home in Indianapolis.
 Fox is buried at Crown Hill Cemetery in Indianapolis.

 Following her death, the Indianapolis Freeman described Fox as "an original thinker" and an advocate for social justice.
 Her work at the Indianapolis News as the first African American journalist to write a regular column in one the state's white newspapers lead the way for other black journalists.

 In addition to her writing, Fox was known for her public speaking and strong organizational skills, which she used to promote the goals and interests of several organizations in the black community.
 Her particular interest in tuberculosis and healthcare for black patients continued after her death through the Woman's Improvement Club and other groups with whom Fox collaborated, such as the Indianapolis Flower Mission Hospital, the Flanner House Tuberculosis Clinic, and the Sisters of Charity Hospital.